sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 EOF
 ```

-Now that we have the `newbootstraphub.kubeconfig` we can replace `bootrap-hub-kubeconfig` but beforehand we have to fetch the `managed-one` kubeconfig secret just restored through velero.
+Now that we have the `newbootstraphub.kubeconfig` we can replace `bootrap-hub-kubeconfig`.
+But before that we have to fetch the `managed-one` kubeconfig secret just restored through velero.
 Pointing `oc` to the new Hub we have to get the `admin-kubeconfig` secret inside the managed cluster namespace.
-Running the command and filtering through `admin-kubeconfig` we get `managed-one-0-qg8wm-admin-kubeconfig`
+Running the command and filtering through `admin-kubeconfig` we get `managed-one-0-qg8wm-admin-kubeconfig`:

 ```shell=
 $ oc get secret -o name -n $managedclustername  | grep admin-kubeconfig secret/managed-one-0-qg8wm-admin-kubeconfig
 ```

-so to automate a little bit we can simply fetch the kubeconfig through the following commands
+So to automate a little bit more we can simply fetch the kubeconfig through the following commands:

 ```shell=
 $ managed_kubeconfig_secret=$(basename $(oc get secret -o name -n $managedclustername | grep admin-kubeconfig))
 $ get secret $managed_kubeconfig_secret -n ${managedclustername} -o jsonpath={.data.kubeconfig} | base64 -d > managedcluster.kubeconfig
 ```
-We can test the `managedcluster.kubeconfig` file through any command, but we can try to get the `boostrap-hub-kubeconfig` since we need to replace it.
+We can test the `managedcluster.kubeconfig` file through any command, but we can try to get the `boostrap-hub-kubeconfig` since we need to replace it:

 ```shell=
 $  oc --kubeconfig=managedcluster.kubeconfig get secret bootstrap-hub-kubeconfig -n open-cluster-management-agent